 Looking for a more accurate Down Syndrome test?
 Want to avoid the risks associated with diagnostic testing?
-Have you considered a Non-Invasive Prenatal Test?
+Have you considered the Harmony prenatal test?

-Screening for Down Syndrome, Edwards’ and Patau Syndromes combined with first anatomy checks and measurements.
+The 12 week nuchal scan screens for Down, Edwards’ and Patau Syndromes along with first anatomy checks and measurements of your baby.

 - 95% accurate combined screening

 - Appointment duration twice as long as NHS